approachable-io/software-interview-prep/README.md

 and find out yourself.
 Most node/js projects will use npm as the package manager, so you can just run `npm install` (or `yarn`) and it will install everything for you (provided you have node & npm or yarn installed on your computer already).
 Most python projects will have a requirements.txt file with all of the packages needed.
 You can install these with `pip install -r requirements.txt`.
-Some projects don't have any dependencies at all This differs based on what languages the projects use, and who writes them, so reading the README is the best way to find out.
+Some projects don't have any dependencies at all.
+This differs based on what languages the projects use, and who writes them, so reading the README is the best way to find out.

 Once you have all the dependencies installed, it's time to add your contribution.